nicolashahn/nicolashahn.github.io/_posts/unpublished/2019-04-28-program-in-python-go-rust.md

 ![python, go, rust logos](/images/program-in-python-go-rust/python-go-rust.png)

-_Disclaimer: This is a very unscientific comparison, more of a rambling recount of a Python native rewriting a program as a way to learn two compiled, statically typed languages and a high level comparison of the three._
+_Disclaimer: This is a very unscientific comparison, more of a rambling recount of an intermediate-level Python native rewriting a program as a way to learn two compiled, statically typed languages and a high level comparison of the three from a primarily ergonomics-based perspective._

 A few years ago, I was tasked with rewriting an image processing service so we could host it in AWS Lambda.
 To tell whether my new service was creating the same output as